octobercms/docs/backend-forms.md

 <a name="field-dependencies"></a>
 ### Field dependencies

-Form fields can depend on others when defining the `dependsOn` [form field option](#form-field-options) which provides a more robust server side solution.
-When the defined other fields change, the defining field will update using the AJAX framework.
-Here is a sample definition:
+Form fields can declare dependencies on other fields by defining the `dependsOn` [form field option](#form-field-options) which provides a more robust server side solution for updating fields when their dependencies are modified.
+When the fields that are declared as dependencies change, the defining field will update using the AJAX framework.
+This provides an opportunity to interact with the field's properties using the `filterFields` methods or changing available options to be provided to the field.
+Examples below:

     country:
         label: Country